 Sponsored Posts and Affiliate Marketing

 I accept payments for sponsored posts and advertising on Fundraising Mums to help offset my time and the costs associated with running a website.
-Sponsored posts are always labelled as such, but I only accept advertising from companies I feel fit in with the general philosophy of the site and would use personally or at least consider as an option for my school.
+Sponsored posts are always labelled as such, but I only accept advertising from companies I feel fit in with the general philosophy of the site and would use personally or at least consider as an option for my own schools.
 This involves a single upfront payment from the businesses to myself.

 I also have a few affiliate marketing links on this site, for companies which I think are relevant and appropriate to readers.
 When you click on an affiliate marketing link and make a purchase, at no extra cost to you, I am paid a small commission.
 This money goes towards the costs of running and writing Fundraising Mums.